-Other gadgets: MP3 players and cell phones are already mentioned, both items are now considered 'essential' by many and would have previously been an expensive luxury.
-The very fact that more and more travellers are taking to the road with a laptop is testament to how technology has progressed and prices came down.
-About all that can be said about taking a laptop is already mentioned above, but it is worth mentioning here that if you rightly don't take a laptop, there are a myriad of devices that can substitute most of a laptop's functions and be far more portable.
-One already mentioned above is a [mobile] Smart Phone that can - by virtue of picking up Wi-Fi - deal with e-mails, Skype, web browsing, GPS navigation, streamed radio, etc. The other being a tablet computer, which if you already own and don't mind taking with you can be a fantastic resource and source of entertainment for minimal weight.
+Other gadgets: Laptops and smart phones are already mentioned, both items are now considered 'essential' by many and would have previously been an expensive luxury.
+The very fact that more and more travellers are taking to the road with a laptop is testament to how technology has progressed and prices have come down.
+About all that can be said about taking a laptop is already mentioned above, but it is worth mentioning here that if you don't take a laptop, there are a myriad of devices that can substitute most of a laptop's functions and be far more portable.
+One already mentioned above is a [mobile] Smart Phone that can - by virtue of picking up Wi-Fi - deal with e-mails, Skype, web browsing, GPS navigation, streamed radio, etc. The other is a tablet computer or Kindle which if you already own and don't mind taking with you can be a fantastic resource and source of entertainment for minimal weight.
 It's a reflection of how the world has changed, since a device like an iphone, ipad, Kindle or Samsung Galaxy/Tab is often the most useful item in a bag, with their endless entertainment options and practical uses.
 There a dozens of other gadgets and new ones become available all the time.
 Nowadays, in reasonably developed countries on the tourist trail you will find Wi-Fi of varying quality in many guesthouses/hostels/cafes in big cities.

 Something to keep it all in